Book of the year: CBC Books/ Apple Books/ Winnipeg Free Press/ History Today

 Finalist, Ukrainian Canadian Foundation Kobzar Book award

-Finalist, First Nations Communities Read awards
+Finalist, First Nations Communities Read award

 Honorable Mention, Canadian Law and Society Association W Wesley Pue Book Prize